Leadwerks/Documentation/asseteditor.md

 When you are done adding LODs, save the model as a Leadwerks .mdl file.
 Other model file formats do not support LODs.

-#### Convert Textures to DDS

-Often times models that come in glTF and FBX format will use PNG and sometimes JPG files for textures.
-These image files are slow-loading because mipmaps have to be generated at load time.
-They also use more video memory because they get stored in an uncompressed pixel format in memory.
-You can optimize these models by selecting the **Tools > Convert Texture to DDS** menu item.
-This will convert all image files into optimized DDS textures using the appropriate compression format for each image.
-The resulting texture files will load faster and usually use less video memory.
+#### Imposters

+You can generate an imposter for any 3D model, but these are usually used with trees.
+An imposter is a set of images drawn from one direction that are adjusted based on the angle between the object and the viewer.
+This can reduce complex objects to just a single plane made up of two triangles, greatly increasing the rendering performance of large scenes with many objects.

+To run this operation, select the **Tools > Generate Imposter** menu item.
+It may take a few moments to complete the task.
+The resulting imposter mesh will be added as the last LOD shown in the model hierarchy.

-When you are done with this step, save the model as a Leadwerks MDL file, since other model file formats may not support DDS textures.
+When you are done adding an imposter, save the model as a Leadwerks .mdl file.
+Other model file formats do not support this feature.

 ### Material Assets